 For anyone who follows this blog, you've undoubtedly read more than one post that included photos and references to the Sauvie Spaceship.
 I've been shooting at that local icon for many years now.
 I thought it would be fun (and educational) to write about it and show some of the changes to its exterior over the years that I've used it as a photographic prop.

 First, you have to know what it is and where it's located.
 You'll find it anchored to the trees far up on Collins Beach on the Columbia River side of Sauvie Island, northwest of Portland, Oregon.
 An experimental vessel made of a concrete-like material, it has been beached there since 1996.
 For years, I could only guess at its origins.
-There was very little online about its history, but in 2023 this poster showed up stapled to a nearby tree.I don't remember how I heard about the ship, perhaps it was word of mouth or via an internet posting I read, but in the summer of 2011, I set out to find it.
+There was very little online about its history, but in 2023, this poster showed up stapled to a nearby tree.I don't remember how I heard about the ship, perhaps it was word of mouth or via an internet posting I read, but in the summer of 2011, I set out to find it.
 I knew it was on Collins Beach (the local nude beach), but not exactly where.
 My wife and I had been to Collins Beach a few times with friends, and I had already done a few shoots on the beach, but I had never seen it.
 So, I knew where it wasn't.

-The first model up was Lindsay D., a local model I had used for several projects.
+The first model up was Lindsay D., a local model I had worked with for several projects.
 We started with a figure nude shoot on some nearby driftwood logs, then walked over to shoot with the ship.
 As you can see from this image, there was minimal graffiti and mural art on the hull of the ship. |

-Lindsay D. in 2011 with the Sauvie Spaceship |
+| Lindsay D. in 2011 with the Sauvie Spaceship |

-In 2012 the minimal graffiti on the ship had been painted over with gray paint.
+In 2012, the minimal graffiti on the ship had been painted over with gray paint.
 I had no idea who did it, but someone obviously felt responsible enough to take care of the hull.
 You can see the gray paint in these photos of Freya Gallows and Floofie taken in June and August of that year.

 |

-Floofie with the Spaceship the first time |
+| Floofie with the Spaceship the first time |

 By May of the following year, the taggers had arrived en masse to put their signatures on the vessel.
 In the photo below, you can see Audi taking her own shot of the ship for posterity. |

-Audi taking her shot. |
+| Audi taking her shot. |

 The taggers even made their way to the inside of the ship. |

-Rosalee standing in the interior of the ship. |
+| Rosalee standing in the interior of the ship. |

-By May of 2014 the muralists and other artists found their way to the ship and began adding their own style to the hull.
-Portions were pretty nice, and some of them even made decent backgrounds for nude art. |
+By May of 2014, the muralists and other artists found their way to the ship and began adding their own style to the hull.
+Portions were nice, and some even made decent backgrounds for nude art. |

-Murals and Large Tags on the Hull |
+| Murals and Large Tags on the Hull |

 |

-Justine poses between the two hull paintings |
+| Justine poses between the two hull paintings |

 |

-Olivia Preston posing in front of the Sauvie Spaceship |
+| Olivia Preston posing in front of the Sauvie Spaceship |

 |

-Using a portion of the hull as a graphic backdrop |
+| Using a portion of the hull as a graphic backdrop |

-In 2015 the hull got a more colorful makeover, and the Blue Cat made his appearance.
-The cat was lone of the longer-lasting pieces of art, staying put for almost seven years.
+In 2015, the hull got a more colorful makeover, and the Blue Cat made his appearance.
+The cat was one of the longer-lasting pieces of art, staying put for almost seven years.
 Meanwhile, other pieces were painted over with replacements, and the art was extended to the sides and the top of the vessel.
 Once, while with a model, we observed an artist putting his own art on the forward port hull.

 |